-We routinely provides NLZ training to local fire departments and law enforcement agencies, free of charge.
+We routinely provide NLZ training to local fire departments and law enforcement agencies, free of charge.
 The course includes a presentation and Q&A time between our crew and first responders, along with hands-on training and requirements for landing at night.

 When possible, we have a helicopter on-site so first responders can practice and experience an actual night landing to learn the importance of giving factual and well-informed information to the air crew.

 “Good communication is the key for safe scene landings at night,” says Air Med Clinical Care Coordinator Mark Morris.

 We also work with local industrial plants and their emergency response teams to provide landing zone courses in the event of needing a safe landing zone at a plant.